A nifty new GNOME extension lets you tweak the layout, appearance, and functionality of the Quick Settings menu in GNOME Shell.

 Dash to Panel with Quick Settings is ChromeOS-y

-The Quick Settings Tweaker extension only works with GNOME 43, ergo Ubuntu 22.10 (not Ubuntu 22.04 LTS).
-You can install it from GNOME Extensions website using a web browser or (more recommended) through the Extension Manager app, which is available in the Ubuntu repos or on Flathub.
+Quick Settings Tweaker extension works with GNOME 43-46 (ergo Ubuntu 22.10 through Ubuntu 24.04 LTS).
+Install it from GNOME Extensions website using a web browser or (more recommended) through the Extension Manager app, which is available in the Ubuntu repos or on Flathub.